 If you're looking to map the buttons to other games then you can use Octopus, but you might lose those customisations when the game updates which is something we've found happens with some of these types of controllers on other phones.

-The bigger play here isn't actually with mobile games, it's with cloud platforms.
-The Razer Kishi is compatible with Stadia, Microsoft xCloud, Nvidia GeForce Now and others and that's a huge part of the appeal here.
+The bigger play here isn't with mobile games, it's with cloud platforms.
+The Razer Kishi is compatible with Stadia, Xbox Cloud Gaming, Nvidia GeForce Now and others and that's a huge part of the appeal here.

 The gaming experience: Is it worth it?